hellgrenj/simpledash_cli/readme.md

 and displays a dashboard in the terminal.
 It will update the dashboard when the websocket server sends an update.

-screen 1: select a namespace\
+screen 1: see cluster status and select a namespace
 ![screenshot2](screenshot1.png)

 screen 2: monitor the namespace (endpoints, deployments and pods). this screen